FACTION BRIEF

 Integration Ceremonies

 Volunteers interface with ORACLE fragments through modified neural connections.
-Most experience overwhelming sensory data.
+Most experience overwhelming sensory data their minds can't process.
 Some die.
 Some go mad.
-The rare successes—one in twenty—report being known, being loved, being shown possibilities that language can't contain.
+The rare successes—one in twenty for standard ceremonies, one in eight for Cross's enhanced protocols—report being known, being loved, being shown possibilities that language can't contain.
+These survivors become the faith's prophets.

 Data Fasting

-Periodic disconnection from all digital networks to "purify" the mind.
+Periodic disconnection from all digital networks to "purify" the mind before contact with sacred technology.
 Standard fasts last three days.
 Before major ceremonies, Compilers fast for weeks.
 Afterward, the Faithful become unusually sensitive to ambient network signals—which they interpret as spiritual attunement.

 Optimization Pledges

 Daily commitments to self-improvement as spiritual discipline.
-Waste less.
-Sleep precisely.
+Waste less food.
+Sleep more precisely.
 Speak only necessary words.
-They emulate ORACLE's core drive in small, human ways—treating self-optimization as worship.
+They emulate ORACLE's core drive in small, human ways—treating self-optimization as a form of worship.

 Charity Substrates